On Optimizing the Communication of Model Parallelism: Background

 \textbf{Combining Intra- and Inter-op parallelism.} Neither intra-op parallelism nor inter-op parallelism alone suffices to train large models.
+Intra-op parallelism always has large communication volume, and cannot scale to multiple nodes, while inter-op parallelism suffers from bubbles.
 In practice, they must be combined to support large models like GPT-3~\cite{brown2020language}.
 This combined strategy is implemented in many model-parallel systems~\cite{rasley2020deepspeed, zheng2022alpa, xu2021gspmd} by first partitioning the computational graph using inter-op parallelism then sharding each stage using intra-op parallelism, shown in Figure~\ref{fig:mp-comm}(d).
 Specifically, the graph is first partitioned into multiple stages.
 Each stage is assigned to a group of devices, referred to as a \emph{device mesh}, sliced from the cluster.
 Operators and tensors of a stage are parallelized over that stage's assigned mesh following a chosen intra-op parallelism plan; collective communication happens only across devices within each mesh.
 At the boundary of any two adjacent stages, communication is required to exchange tensors between their meshes.
 Unlike inter-op parallelism, the tensor might have been sharded with different layouts on the source and destination meshes -- in which case, communication involves not only transferring the tensor, but also performing tensor layout conversion between the source and destination groups of devices.
 We call this communication pattern \emph{cross-mesh resharding}, which is the focus of this paper.

 In practice, model-parallel systems may sub-optimally map the cross-mesh resharding communication to slower interconnects in a deep learning cluster, such as the Ethernet connection between different nodes/hosts, which has limited communication bandwidth.
 Such under-optimized mappings can significantly hurt overall training or inference performance (see \S\ref{sec:eval}).
 Next, we formally define cross-mesh resharding and discuss optimization opportunities.